mjaun/android-anuto/README.md

 ##Description
 ANUTO is yet another tower defense game for android.
 However it features astonishing hand-drawn graphics and a smooth gameplay.
-Originally it was built to run on a beaglebone black based embedded system
+Originally it was built to run on a beaglebone black based embedded system.

 ![alt text](https://raw.githubusercontent.com/oojeiph/android-anuto/master/images/screen1.png "Overview")